How to Use Lovable GenAI Tools: Step-by-Step Guide for College Projects

 • Grammar and readability

-• Example: “Your algorithm works, but complexity can be reduced from O(n²) to O(n log n).”
+• Example: Your algorithm is correct, but the complexity can be lowered from O(n) to O(n log n)

 • Example: "The introduction does not clearly state your research problem; consider this rewrite…"

-5. Iteration – Repeat until work meets professional standards.
+5. Iteration – Repeat until work meets professional standards

 Real-Time Feedback Systems